Commercial battery storage · Vietnam

 What fits your site depends on your tariff.

-Vietnam's commercial tariff has a 3.1× peak-to-off-peak spread, now earned across a 5-hour continuous evening peak (17:30–22:30 Mon–Sat) under Decision 963.
+Vietnam's commercial tariff has a 3.1× peak-to-off-peak spread, which under Decision 963 will be earned across a 5-hour continuous evening peak (17:30–22:30 Mon–Sat) once the new windows take effect.
 Manufacturing tariff doesn't have that spread.
 That single fact decides whether BESS alone is enough, or whether solar needs to lead and BESS layers on.

 01 — Commercial tariff